 The Lorenz machines were teletypewriter-based cipher systems.
 Such "telecipher" systems have some resemblance to rotor-based systems like Enigma, but are somewhat different animals.
 They were primitive "digital" systems, based on processing "binary" data, as are modern computers, and so pointed the way towards modern digital cipher systems.

 This chapter describes the basic concepts of telecipher systems, the Lorenz machine and the British efforts to crack it, and the Colossus computer that was ultimately built to automate the decryption of Lorenz messages.
-It also discusses the clever Hagelin M-209 cipher machine, a purely mechanical system used for tactical communications like Enigma, but with some features similar to those used in telecipher systems.

 * Telecipher systems were invented during the First World War by Gilbert Vernam of AT&T and Parker Hitt, by that time a colonel.
 Teletypewriters were introduced early in the 20th century.
 They were automatic typewriting machines that could print out text messages sent over a telephone line or by radio, were an extension of 19th-century telegraph technology.
 As mentioned, teletypewriters used a digital transmission scheme, with two different electrical signals sent to represent a binary value of "1" or "0", or what is now known as a "bit" of information.